Alfonzone/Alfonzone/README.md

 - 👋 Hi, I’m @Alfonzone
-- :books: I’m a former Physics student and currently a Computer Science student.
+- :books: I’m a former Physics and Computer Science student.
+I'm currently coursing a Master Degree in Recommender Systems data.
 - 👀 I’m interested in Computer Science, Software Engineering, Videogames, Natural Sciences, Machine Learning, Philosophy, Sociology, Music, among other topics.
 - 🌱 I'm learning about the worlds of software engineering and machine learning, and in my free time I'm doing personal projects using game engines.
 <!--- - 💞️ I’m looking to collaborate on ...